Want to grow FRESH & ORGANIC vegetables but short of space? No problem! Here are some awesome Windowsill Vegetable Gardening ideas!

-After green onions growing lettuce is one of the easiest things in the windowsill gardening!
-It doesn’t require a sunny window, a few hours of sunlight is enough, if not, you can also use grow lights.
+After green onions growing lettuce is one of the easiest things in windowsill gardening!
+It doesn’t require a sunny window, a few hours of sunlight is enough.
+If not, you can also use grow lights.

-For best results, choose dwarf varieties (cherry tomatoes, are perfect).
+For best results, choose dwarf varieties (cherry tomatoes are perfect).
 Also, some varieties that grow well on windowsill include Early Salad, Red Cushion, Pretty Patio, and Tiny Tim.

-A Tip: Keep the soil slightly moist and provide shallow but wide planter, a 6 inches deep pot would be sufficient.
+A Tip: Keep the soil slightly moist and provide a shallow but wide planter, a 6 inches deep pot would be sufficient.

 Exotic, hot, spicy, and colorful– You can grow chilies on your kitchen windowsill.
 But only if it is sunny and warm.
 Also, the pot you use should be at least 8-10 inches deep.

 A Tip: Provide as much sun as possible and keep your eyes on pests.

-Growing carrot on a windowsill is possible and you can expect a decent homegrown harvest in small pots or window boxes.
-Carrot plants need regular watering, otherwise, the roots (carrots) will dry out and crack.
+Growing carrot on a windowsill is an amazing way to enjoy a homegrown harvest in small pots or window boxes.
+They need regular watering; otherwise, the roots (carrots) will dry out and crack.

 A Tip: Choose smaller varieties.

 In a week, you’ll have a jar full of healthy delicate sprouts that you can sprinkle on salads, add to sandwiches or toss into soups for a delicious and healthful twist on your favorite recipes.

 A Tip: Choose at least 6 inches deep pot.

-A big bowl of green leaves can be a prime source of vitamins A, C, K and folic acid.
-And microgreens (aka seedlings of herbs and vegetables) maybe even more nutrient-rich and tasty than the mature ones.
-Here is everything about growing microgreens.
+A big bowl of green leaves can be a prime source of vitamins A, C, K, and folic acid.
+These seedlings of herbs and vegetables are even more nutrient-rich and tasty than mature ones.

-A Tip: To grow microgreens you will need seeds of various greens and a wide but shallow tray.
+A Tip: To grow microgreens, you will need seeds of various greens and a wide but shallow tray.